In B2B eCommerce, buyers favor self-service, but they still want the option to speak with a sales rep.

 However, the shift to B2B eCommerce changed sales enablement, so it now supports the potential buyer by focusing on their needs through the entire cycle.

+First of all, the B2B buying process is nothing like B2C purchasing.
 While B2B buyers expect a B2C experience, their buying process tends to be more complex, lengthy and involves several employees.

 It’s, therefore, not surprising that 83% of buyers still require assistance, despite their desire to self-serve.

 This is where B2B eCommerce sales enablement can help.

 Positive, personal, and smooth customer experience is the new currency for businesses.